 - Children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police; Fire Service; etc. are regular parts of our calendar and help reinforce this message.

 - Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Our Values Education policy underpins and supports this decision making and enables children to make the right choices.
+Our school values underpin and support this decision making and enables children to make the right choices.
 It also gives them the vocabulary to enter into a dialogue with others in their decision making.

 - As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
 Children are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.